thenewcircle/java-fundamentals-20130107/README.md

 ---------------

   * Composite: implement a recursive data structure by defining an interface, and some implementation classes that may contain other instances of that interface.
+  * Decorator: wrap instances of lower-level classes to provide new higher-level functionality.

 Videos
 ------